python/devguide/garbage_collector.rst

 many temporary objects are created and destroyed very fast.
 The older an object is the less likely is to become unreachable.

-To take advatange of this fact, all container objects are segregated across three spaces or "generations" (CPython currently uses 3 generations).
-Every new object starts in the firstgeneration (generation 0).
+To take advantage of this fact, all container objects are segregated across three spaces or "generations" (CPython currently uses 3 generations).
+Every new object starts in the first generation (generation 0).
 The previous algorithm is executed only over the objects of a particular generation and if an object survives a collection of its generation it will be moved to the next one (generation 1), where it will it will be surveyed for collection less often.
 If